AIQC-Hub/dmqclib/docs/source/tutorial/preparation.rst

    # Create a main project directory
    mkdir -p ~/aiqc_project

-   # Create subdirectories for input and output data
+   # Create subdirectories for configuration and input data
+   mkdir -p ~/aiqc_project/config
    mkdir -p ~/aiqc_project/input
-   mkdir -p ~/aiqc_project/data

 Now, choose one of the following options to download the data.